d3i-website/d3i-website.github.io/_pages/team.md

     btn_class: "btn--inverse"
 -->

-## The D3I Team
+The project work is carried out by the D3I Team.

 {% include feature_row id="feature_row_1" %}

 ## The D3I Project structure

-The project work is carried out by the D3I Team.
 For supervision, the D3I team regularly meets with its Core team:

 Core Team:
 - Daniel Oberski